dd32/td-gh-ex/readme.txt

 Create a new page and select the knowledgebase page template.
 You can choose between 3 columns (with sidebar) and 4 columns (without sidebar).

-Exclude a category and set amount of posts for each category via WordPress Dashboard > Appearance > Customize.
+Exclude a category, set amount of posts for each category and order posts by date or name via WordPress Dashboard > Appearance > Customize.

 If you want this page to be homepage go to Settings > Reading and select this page as hompepage.